 Sending large documents through email can not only make your inbox work at a much slower rate than usual but also result in information getting lost in translation, especially when you’re sending comments in a separate form.
-To avoid these issues altogether, you can share large files with team members through a cloud-based service like Dropbox.
+To avoid these issues altogether, you can share large files with team members through a cloud-based service like Dropbox or Google Drive.

 Cloud storage servers offer everything your internal server does, but they are more secure and easier to access.
 Your files and folders can be organised almost any way you like.
-Meanwhile, Dropbox also has a downloadable app, so you can even access your documents from any device, which is perfect if you’re working on the road and need access to multiple files.
+Many of these services offer a downloadable app, so you can even access your documents from any device, which is perfect if you’re working on the road and need access to multiple files.

 3. Engage in Multiple Communication Channels

 When moving away from a traditional workplace model, it’s essential to review the key part of a strong team: effective communication.
 And to get the most out of your team, you’ll need to tap into leading communication tools available on the market.